nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - This implementation allows for adherence to basic Object Oriented Programming principles

+**Possible further implementation**

+- add a prompt to check with user whether they really want to clear everything since the command is irreversible

 ## Documentation, logging, testing, configuration, dev-ops

 - [Documentation guide](Documentation.md)